 Students, on their own or as part of a wider group, must not use a mobile device to engage in personal attacks, harass other persons, post private information about other persons, use SMS messages, take/send/upload or share photos or objectionable images, or make threatening phone calls.
 This includes inappropriate posting of emojis or slang definitions (an appendix for explanation is provided in the appendix).
-This also includes using mobile devices to photograph or film anyone without their consent.
+This also includes using mobile devices to photograph, film or audio record anyone (students or staff) without their consent.
 Students using mobile devices irresponsibly against other students, school staff, or the wider school community will face disciplinary action.